-Ready-prepared meals that you can stick in the microwave can seem like a lifesaver after a long day at work when all you want to do is curl up on the coach instead of cooking dinner.
+Ready-prepared meals that you can stick in the microwave can seem like a lifesaver after a long day at work when all you want to do is curl up on the couch instead of cooking dinner.
 However, think carefully about the potential environmental impacts before purchasing them.

-Convenience food is essentially twice cooked food.
+Convenience food is essentially twice-cooked food.
 It gets cooked once when the meal is created and then again by you in your kitchen.
 As you’d probably expect, twice the cooking = more energy usage.

 These meals also contain lots of packaging that often ends up going to landfills.
-Plastic containers, film lids and cardboard sleeves are common features of ready meals.
+Plastic containers, film lids, and cardboard sleeves are common features of ready meals.

 However, if you do purchase convenience food, you can help negate the environmental impact by recycling the packaging.
 Cardboard and most plastic containers can be recycled – just be sure to wash the containers first.